-In the present paper we have seen how simulations, through increased insight, can reduce the domain of black swans.
-Here we concluded that the use of simulations was most useful when reducing the domain of black swans of type b) and c), the unknown knowns and the known events where the probability is judged as negligible.
-For black swans type a), the unknown unknowns, we concluded that it was difficult to see how simulations directly could be used to identify new phenomenon, which would have been necessary to reduce the domain of black swans caused by an unknown phenomena.
-However, we argue that, in some situations, simulations can be used to identify a new situation of a new situation of a new phenomenal where more research potentially lead to understanding and identification of a new phenomenon, creating new knowledge which indirectly might reduce the domain of the unknown unknowns.
+In the present article, we have seen how simulations, through increased insight, can reduce the domain of black swans.
+Here, we concluded that the use of simulations was most useful when reducing the domain of black swans of types (b) and (c), the unknown knowns and the known events where the probability is judged as negligible.
+For black swans type (a), the unknown unknowns, we concluded that it was difficult to see how simulations directly could be used to identify new phenomenon, which would have been necessary to reduce the domain of black swans caused by an unknown phenomena.
+However, we argue that, in some situations, simulations can be used to identify areas where more research potentially leads to understanding and identification of a new phenomenon, creating new knowledge that indirectly might reduce the domain of the unknown unknowns.

-By using a simulation model to predict the potential future number of power outages we have increased the understanding of the potential impact a hurricane might have on the US power system.
-We have seen that the number of power outages experienced so far (in the US) is low compared to the potential, and that relatively low peak wind speeds can result in large number of power outages.
-The most surprising simulation result is related to a relatively weak hurricane with a track along the east coast of the US (north of Florida).
-The 1-minute maximum wind speed is 26 m/s and the predicted number of power outages is above 10 million, larger than previously experienced anywhere in the US.
-The largest predicted number of power outages is also related to a hurricane with a track along the east coast of the US, with a maximum wind speed of 77 m/s.
-The predicted number of 54 million power outages is five times higher than the highest experienced number of power outages in the US.
+By using a simulation model to predict the potential future number of power outages, we have increased the understanding of the potential impact a hurricane might have on the U.S. power system.
+We have seen that the number of power outages experienced so far (in the United States) is low compared to the potential, and that relatively low peak wind speeds can result in large number of power outages.
+The most surprising simulation result is related to a relatively weak hurricane with a track along the east coast of the United States (north of Florida).
+The 1-minute maximum wind speed is 26 m/s and the predicted number of power outages is above 10 million, larger than previously experienced anywhere in the United States.
+The largest predicted number of power outages is also related to a hurricane with a track along the east coast of the United States, with a maximum wind speed of 77 m/s.
+The predicted number of 54 million power outages is five times higher than the highest experienced number of power outages in the United States.
 This is important information that should be included when evaluating the need for risk reducing measures.